Northern Belle (train)

 The Northern Belle is a luxury train that operates day and weekend journeys around Britain from many different departure points.
-The train is named to recall the Belle trains of the 1930s, such as the weekly Northern Belle land cruise; operated by the London & North Eastern Railway every June from 1933 to 1939.
+The train is named to recall the Belle trains of the 1930s, such as the weekly Northern Belle land cruise; operated by the London and North Eastern Railway every June from 1933 to 1939.

 It was launched on 31 May 2000 with a journey from Liverpool Lime Street to Grantham.
 The carriages had been restored by the Venice-Simplon Orient Express which became Belmond Limited in 2014.

+In 2025, it was reported that the Northern Belle train is set to tour the UK in the lead-up to Christmas, offering guests a journey in 1930s-style carriages with a festive lunch served on board.

 Services

 Northern Belle visits places of interest throughout Britain such as castles, country houses, cities, sporting occasions and events including the Hampton Court Palace Flower Show and Royal Edinburgh Military Tattoo.
 There are also weekend journeys to destinations including Inverness, with overnight hotel accommodation, and non-stop round trips with dining on board.

 Northern Belle operates mainly throughout northern Britain, with destinations ranging from Edinburgh, Cardiff, Cheltenham, Chester and Harrogate to as far south as London and Bristol.